Skip to content

 Am I eligible for a high limit credit card?

 Whether or not you’ll be eligible for a high credit limit credit card will depend on a range of factors and your personal financial situation.
-Here are some things to consider:
+An excellent credit rating, a high credit score, and a high income are a good start.
+But here are some things to consider:

 How can I increase the credit limit that I will be offered?

-3. Keeping yourcredit utilisationlow.
-By using 30% or less of your available credit it shows your finances are not stretched and you can handle credit.
+• Keeping your credit utilisation low: By using 30% or less of your available credit, it shows your finances are not stretched and you can handle credit.

 What perks can I get with a premium credit card?

-While you might have to pay a fee for a premium credit card, there may be perks that make it worthwhile, including:
+While you might have to pay a fee for a premium or platinum card, there may be perks that make it worthwhile, including:

 • Travel insurance